ansys/pymapdl/doc/source/getting_started/develop_pymapdl.rst

 ..
 TO BE MODIFIED

 The `test_component.py <pymapdl_test_component_>`_ file contains
-the unit tests and integration tests of the :class:`ComponentManager <ansys.mapdl.core.component.ComponentManager>`.
+the unit tests and integration tests for the :class:`ComponentManager <ansys.mapdl.core.component.ComponentManager>` class.
-These are just some of the many tests that you can find in the `test directory <pymapdl_tests_>`_.
+These tests are just some of the many in the `test directory <pymapdl_tests_>`_.

 Here are some examples of how you use ``pytest``: